Platform Technology

 Multiplex diagnostics

 Detecting a single biomarker alone is insufficient for the screening or diagnosis of diseases Currently, multiplex diagnostics are conducted using complex lab equipment, are expensive and have a long turnaround time.
-This underlies our commitment to developing an in expensive, easy to use multiplex LFD as a POC diagnostic.
+This underlies our commitment to developing an in expensive, easy-to-use multiplex LFD as a POC diagnostic.

 Our Modular LFD platform

-- The platform consists of apta-sensors tagged onto gold nanoparticles deposited on the conjugate pad, and apta-captures immobilized onto the nitrocellulose membrane via a chemical modification to ensure a directional and covalent binding.
+• The platform consists of apta-sensors tagged onto gold nanoparticles deposited on the conjugate pad, and apta-captures immobilized onto the nitrocellulose membrane via a chemical modification to ensure a directional and covalent binding.

-- To enable multiplexing, various different apta-captures can be immobilised onto the membrane.
+• To enable multiplexing, various different apta-captures can be immobilised onto the membrane.

-- We have worked to carefully optimize the production and deposition of apta-sensors and apta-captures to produce an aptamer-based, multiplex, configurable LFD platform which overcomes the limitations of current LFDs.
+• We have worked to carefully optimize the production and deposition of apta-sensors and apta-captures to produce an aptamer-based, multiplex, configurable LFD platform which overcomes the limitations of current LFDs.

 The platform will be paired with a smartphone reader which scans and interprets the results to connect to the healthcare system and enable the user to obtain information on the next steps.